 AKC Breeder of Merit

-All Puppies will be Liver Shunt Tested before placing in their new homes.
+All Puppies will be Liver Shunt Tested and CAER (Eye Test) before placing in their new homes.
 I Liver Shunt Test when pups are almost 10 weeks old.
-They are then sent to Michigan State, results are usually back within 3 to 5 days.
+They are sent to Michigan State, results are usually back within 3 to 5 days.
 I as the breeder pay for this test as it is my responsibility not yours.
 Anyone who agrees to test their puppies and you pay for it as an additional fee is a puppy mill.

 (CH MBISS Nightwing's Silencer x GCHB MBOSS Brimstone Boondocks Serenity)